Blue Eagle (character): Equipment

 The Blue Eagle costume could be enhanced with a shield, light armor, and a protective helmet.

 Other versions

 Supreme Power version

 A version of Blue Eagle appears in Supreme Power, a modern revamp of the Squadron Supreme, in the possible future timeline of the Supreme Power: Hyperion mini-series.

 Dore was highly skilled in hand-to-hand combat, specializing in aerial combat.
 He demonstrated a wide range of skill with ancient melee weapons.

 Heroes Reborn (2021)

 In the 2021 "Heroes Reborn" reality, Blue Eagle is a member of the Secret Squadron.
 During the fight with Siege Society, Blue Eagle was subdued by Sabretooth and Silver Witch.
 Black Widow and Hawkeye later killed him and stole the wings off his suit so that they and Fire Ant can get away.
-Following the fight with the Siege Society, Tom Thumb, Nighthawk, and Blur mourn the deaths of their fallen comrades Amphibian, Arcanna Jones, Blue Eagle, and Golden Archer.
+Following the fight with the Siege Society, Tom Thumb, Nighthawk, and Blur mourn the deaths of their fallen comrades Amphibian, Arcanna, Blue Eagle, and Golden Archer.